Your Week on Lombok: Volcanoes, Pink Beaches, and Getting Lost in the Best Way

 Day 4: The Pink Beach Expedition

-The Pink Beach (Pantai Merah) is in Lombok's remote southeast.
+The Pink Beach (Pantai Merah) sits in Lombok's remote southeast.
 From Kuta, it's a 2.5-hour drive through progressively worse roads.
-The last 40 minutes are unpaved — doable on a scooter but not fun.
+The last 40 minutes are unpaved — doable on a scooter, but not fun.

 And then you arrive.
 The sand really is pink.
 Not salmon-colored, not vaguely tinted — pink.
-The red coral fragments mixed with white sand create a color that looks like it's been filtered.
-It's real.
+Red coral fragments mixed with white sand create a color that looks like it's been filtered.
+It's real — the same crushed-coral effect that tints the beaches of Komodo, minus the dragons and the day-tripper boats.

-Snorkeled right off the beach — the coral is excellent and close to shore.
-Saw a couple of reef sharks in the deeper water.
-No facilities here — bring everything: water, food, sunscreen, snorkel gear.
+Snorkel right off the beach — the coral is excellent and close to shore, and reef sharks cruise the deeper water.
+There are no facilities here, so bring everything: water, food, sunscreen, snorkel gear.
 There's nothing to buy.

-The drive back took 3 hours because I stopped at Tanjung Ringgit, a dramatic cliff headland with abandoned WWII Japanese bunkers overlooking the Alas Strait.
+The drive back takes 3 hours with a stop at Tanjung Ringgit, a dramatic cliff headland with abandoned WWII-era Japanese bunkers overlooking the Alas Strait.

 Verdict: The Pink Beach is a genuine natural wonder.
 The drive is long.
 Bring supplies.